 The Award recognises those who have given of their time, contacts and influence in support of an initiative beyond that which can be recognised through traditional channels.
 Their impact will have been profound and the results would have been impossible to achieve using current available resources.
 Separate from any financial contributions, their legacy will have had a lasting impact on the collegiate University and they will be perceived as role models to other volunteer contributors.

-Recipients of the 2016 Awards were honoured at a ceremony at Harris Manchester College on 18 June.
+Recipients of the 2017 Awards were honoured at a ceremony at Keble College on 18 May.